Elevator passenger dies, trapped between car and shaft

 It happened around 8:30 a.m.
 Thursday in a high-end rental building on Third Avenue in the Kips Bay neighborhood of Manhattan.

 Police and building inspectors are investigating.
-Police say it appears the 30-year-old man was trying to get out of the elevator when it continued downward and trapped him.
+Police say it appears 30-year-old Samuel Charles Waisbren was trying to get out of the elevator when it continued downward and trapped him.

-The man died at the building.
-A message has been left for the company that owns it.
+Waisbren died at the scene.
+A message has been left for the company that owns the building.

 The New York Times reports the building was fined $1,300 in May after inspectors found a safety feature on one of its two elevators had been disabled or tampered with.